Nordfold | |

 Nordfold is a former municipality in Nordland county, Norway.
 The 561km2 municipality existed from 1906 until its dissolution in 1964.
 The municipality surrounded the Nordfolda branch off of the Folda fjord in what is now Steigen Municipality, plus a small portion of the present-day Sørfold Municipality.
 The administrative centre of the municipality was the village of Nordfold, where the Nordfold Church is located.[3]
 [4]

-The municipality of Nordfold was established on 1 January 1906 when the old Nordfold-Kjerringøy Municipality was split into two new municipalities: Nordfold (population: 1,485) and Kjerringøy (population: 857).
+The municipality of Nordfold was established on 1 January 1906 when the old Nordfolden-Kjerringø Municipality was split into two new municipalities: Nordfold Municipality (population: 1,485) and Kjerringøy Municipality (population: 857).
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, Nordfold municipality ceased to exist.
-The eastern Mørsvikbotn district surrounding the Mørsvikfjorden in Nordfold (population: 268) was merged into the neighboring Sørfold Municipality.
-The rest of Nordfold (population: 1,212) was merged the following locations to create a new, much larger Steigen Municipality: the Brennsund area of Kjerringøy (population: 30), all of Leiranger Municipality (population: 1,397), a small part of Hamarøy Municipality (population: 77), and all of Steigen Municipality (population: 1,829).[3]
+On 1 January 1964, Nordfold Municipality ceased to exist.
+The eastern Mørsvikbotn district surrounding the Mørsvikfjorden in Nordfold Municipality (population: 268) was merged into the neighboring Sørfold Municipality.
+The rest of Nordfold Municipality (population: 1,212) was merged with the Brennsund area of Kjerringøy Municipality (population: 30), all of Leiranger Municipality (population: 1,397), a small part of Hamarøy Municipality (population: 77), and all of Steigen Municipality (population: 1,829). to form a new, larger Steigen Municipality.[7]

 The municipal council Norwegian: (Herredsstyre) of Nordfold was made up of 17 representatives that were elected to four year terms.
-The party breakdown of the final municipal council was as follows:
+The tables below show the historical composition of the council by political party.